Adva Rodogovsky Trauma and Loss Therapy

 Counselling London

-Additionally, I support adults who navigate the complexities of their illness, specifically terminal illness.
-I support clients who care for a loved one in their end-of-life stages as well as clients who cope with the aftermath of grief and bereavement.
+I also support adults who navigate the complexities of terminal illness and/ or their soon departure from the world , clients who care for a loved one in their end-of-life stages as well as clients who struggle to cope with the aftermath of grief and bereavement.
+I extend counselling support to people who have loved and lost a pet.

 About Me

-I am a compassionate and dedicated counsellor with a profound commitment to helping individuals navigate life's challenges.
+I am a compassionate and dedicated therapist with a profound commitment to helping individuals navigate life's challenges.
 I provide a safe and non-judgmental space where clients who face difficulties can explore their thoughts, feelings and behaviours.

 Throughout my career, I have been a successful frontline humanitarian aid worker, a hospital chaplain and a meditation teacher.
 I worked across diverse clinical settings, including hospitals, hospice care facilities, and private practice.